 The photos below were taken of plants in cultivation.
 Photo 1 was taken by Doug Westfall on March 10, 2003.
 Photos 2-6 were taken by Nhu Nguyen.
 Photos 2-3 were taken at the UC Botanical Garden and photos 4-6 were of plants grown by Nhu Nguyen.

-Calochortus albus var. rubellus is a form that is quite variable from blush red to bright red.
+Calochortus albus var. rubellus Greene is a form that is quite variable from blush red to bright red.
 Photo 1 is from a very dark population, Northwest Native Seed collection, photo by Mark Mazer.
 Photos 2-4 were taken by Nhu Nguyen of a plant from Telos Rare Bulbs.

 Excerpts and photos from Kipp McMichael's "Calochortus pursuits":

 "In the hills west of Templeton, CA, the population of Calochortus albus produces a range of pink to deeply wine-red blooming plants.
 The mild climate here allows for a long blooming season we would return to a few times in April and May.
-Informally called Calocortus albus var rubellus, the darkest colored plants have sumptuous deep wine-colored blooms (a fact not unnoticed by a local winery that boasts of this local lily)."
+Informally called Calochortus albus var rubellus, the darkest colored plants have sumptuous deep wine-colored blooms (a fact not unnoticed by a local winery that boasts of this local lily)."

 "Our final stop on this weekender was a return to hills west of Templeton to see Calochortus albus var rubellus.
 We found the colony nearer to peak-bloom than out first visit.
 Clearly the genetics of color in this taxon is complicated.
-Growing side by side were plants from nearly pure, greenish white [Calochortus albus var. albus] all the way to deeply-wine red - and all shades in-between."
+Growing side by side were plants from nearly pure, greenish white (Calochortus albus var. albus) all the way to deeply-wine red and all shades in-between."